Can the bends kill you when you’re scuba diving? Please read on to find out

 Dysbarism treatment or the treatment for the bends

-If you or one of your colleagues are unfortunate enough to be affected by the bends, you need to seek medical treatment urgently.
+If you or one of your colleagues are unfortunate enough to be affected by the bends you must seek medical treatment urgently.

 Dysbarism treatment or what is required treatment for the bends, prior to hospital care includes the following:

-- Firstly extricate the diver from the water as soon as possible.
+- Get the diver out of the water as soon as possible.

 - Next immobilise the patient where trauma is suspected.

-- For most and in general, 'in-water recompression' is not believed to be a safe option.
+- Consider ‘in-water recompression‘ but this is not believed to be a safe option.

-- Also, the casualty must have immediate 100% oxygen, intubate if necessary.
+- Give the casualty immediate 100% oxygen and intubate if necessary.

-- Intravenously administer a saline drip (this treatment unlikely if you're not medically trained or on a dive boat, but worth mentioning).
+- Intravenously administer a saline drip (treatment unlikely if you’re not medically trained or on a dive boat, but worth mentioning).

 I hope you enjoyed this article about can you die from the bends